-Students enrolling in the District who are, or become, homeless students should notify the District of that fact so the District can better ensure that the student's rights under federal and Pennsylvania law are explained to him/her and to his/her parents.
+Students enrolling in the District who are, or become, homeless students should notify the District of that fact so the District can better ensure that the student's rights under federal and Pennsylvania law are explained to them and to their parents.
 "Homeless students" are defined as individuals lacking a fixed, regular and adequate nighttime residence.
 "Homeless students" include: